rduivenvoorde/nominatim_locator_filter/README.rst

 This is a so called QgsLocator filter for the Nominatim/OpenStreetMap search service, implemented as a QGIS plugin.

+NOTE that the core functionality of this plugin is now also in the core of QGIS using the `>` prefix.
+So to use the core QGIS Nominatim Locator you type `"> artis"` to search for 'artis'.

-Read about writing one here:
+Read about writing a Locator here:

 http://www.qgis.nl/2018/05/16/english-coding-a-qgslocator-plugin/